iotile/multipackage/README.md

    write these as static documents  but they slowly become out of date as the underlying code matures.
 The result is that the tutorials are 90% right but don't work out of the box making it hard for beginners to learn how to use your package.
-For a new user to your package that has no idea how it's implemented, a HOWTO can either work as-written or no.  Ideally these HOWTOs would be continually tested so they always work (and also serve as a nice set of integration tests of your package).
+For a new user to your package that has no idea how it's implemented, a HOWTO either works as-written or not.
+Ideally these HOWTOs would be continually tested so they always work (and also serve as a nice set of integration tests of your package).

  - Proper unit and integration testing of the build and release scripts.
 Usually these are somewhat hacky one-off scripts that never receive the same kind of attention to testing and craft as the rest of the codebase.
 Consequently they can often be fragile sources of failure at the worst possible moment that are difficult and time-consuming to debug.

 ### Can't You Already Do This?